Novelty Detection in Reinforcement Learning with World Models: Background

-We conduct experiments applying our methods to the state-of-the-art DreamerV2~\cite{DBLP:journals/corr/abs-2010-02193} world model dynamics framework.
+\paragraph{Partially observable Markov Decision Processes} We study episodic Partially Observable Markov decision processes (POMDPs) denoted by the tuple $M = (\mathcal{S},\mathcal{A},\mathcal{T}, r,\Omega, O, \gamma)$, where $\mathcal{S}$ is the state space, $\mathcal{A}$ is the action space, $\mathcal{T}$ is the transition distribution $\mathcal{T}(s_t|s_{t-1},a_{t-1})$, r is the reward function, $O$ is the observation space, $\Omega$ is an emissions model from ground truth states to observations, and $\gamma$ is the discounting factor~\citep{strm1965OptimalCO}. \paragraph{DreamerV2 World Model} We conduct experiments applying our methods to a state-of-the-art DreamerV2~\citep{hafner2021mastering} world model framework due to its VAE and history component, which is similar to traditional world model architectures~\cite{ha2018worldmodels,worldModelIntro}.
 DreamerV2 learns a policy by first learning a world model and then using the world model to roll out trials to train a policy model.
 The framework is composed of an image autoencoder and a Recurrent State-Space Model (RSSM).
-They represent each state $s_t$ in $\mathcal{S}$ as the compact model state $(h_t,z_t)$ where $h_t$ is the hidden deterministic component and $z_t$ is the stochastic component of the state that incorporates the learned dynamics of the current image observation $x_t$.
-Given each representation of state $s_t$, DreamerV2 defines six other learned, conditionally-independent transition distributions given by the trained world model:
+Relevant DreamerV2 components we will refer to throughout are: \begin{itemize}[noitemsep,topsep=0pt] \item $x_t$ is the current image observation. \item $h_t$ is the encoded history of the agent. \item $z_t$ is an encoding of the current image $x_t$ that incorporates the learned dynamics of the world. \item $s_t = (h_t,z_t)$ is the agent's compact model state. \end{itemize} Given each representation of state $s_t$, DreamerV2 defines six other learned, conditionally-independent transition distributions given by the trained world model:

 where $\phi$ describes the parameter vector for all distributions optimized.
-The loss function during training~\cite{DBLP:journals/corr/abs-2010-02193} is:
+The loss function during training~\citep{hafner2021mastering} is:

-Where $\beta KL[p_{\phi}(z_t|h_t,x_t)||p_{\phi}(z_t|h_t)$ is minimized by improving the prior dynamics towards the more informed posterior through KL Balancing~\cite{DBLP:journals/corr/abs-2010-02193}.
+where $\beta KL[p_{\phi}(z_t|h_t,x_t)||p_{\phi}(z_t|h_t)]$ is minimized by improving the prior dynamics towards the more informed posterior through KL Balancing~\citep{hafner2021mastering}.

-The goal of the DreamerV2 world model is to learn the dynamics, and predictors for the observation $x_t$, reward and discount factor of the training environment.
+The goal of the DreamerV2 world model is to learn the dynamics and predictors for the observation $x_t$, reward, and discount factor of the training environment.
 We consider a single agent online RL setting, where an agent at time $t$ will traverse through each state $s_t$ in which observations are represented in the form of $x_t$.
-The agent will rely on these representations along with $r_t$ to construct its belief state and make decisions to achieve the optimal discounted sum of rewards.
+The agent relies on these along with $r_t$ to construct its belief state and make decisions to achieve the optimal discounted sum of rewards.